 In no time at all we arrived in beautiful Hervey Bay.
 World renowned for whale watching from late July through to November, this is a destination that’s absolutely made for families at any time of the year.
 Things to do in Hervey Bay include a free water park, playgrounds, markets, cafes, bars, and cycling, walking tracks along the grassy, shady esplanade and showers, benches and eating areas.
 Bikes are available for hire.
-The pier is nearly 900m long and often has a resident pelican perched on one of the lights.
+Urangan Pier is nearly 900 metres long and often has a resident pelican perched on one of the lights.
 It’s fun to watch the schools of fish swimming in the calm water below.

 We had decided before leaving home that we would indulge in a scenic flight and day tour to Lady Elliot Island.
 The flight time from Hervey Bay is 40 minutes.
 If flying in small planes makes you nervous, you can drive further north to Bundaberg for a shorter flight.
 A day trip is great, but I did have a bit of ‘sleep-over envy’ of those staying on the island.
 The options for overnight visits range from eco cabins to two bedroom suites.
 There are also lots of additional activities available to overnight guests, including possibly seeing nesting or hatching turtles, a kids’ ranger program, and witnessing amazing sunsets and sunrises.